ArTeM09823/DarkSploit/README.md

 Welcome to DarkSploit Github!
 ### What is DarkSploit?
 This is simple exploit for ROBLOX based on C#
-You can find here a scripts for DarkSploit (scripts for Script Hub)
+\n You can find here a scripts for DarkSploit (scripts for Script Hub)

 [Join to Discord Server!](https://discord.gg/CgJvt4k)
 ____